23 Simple Tips for Improving Website Usability

 Sufficient white space around the main navigation can make individual elements easier to recognize.
 The hamburger menu is commonly used both on desktop and mobile devices.

-It is therefore crucial that the menu items clearly describe the link destination.
+It is, therefore, crucial that the menu items clearly describe the link destination.
 Avoid cute menu links.
 Most visitors will not click on a link they don’t trust or understand.

-✓ Limit Number of Menu Items
+✓ Limit the Number of Menu Items

 Suppose you want users to find out quickly what your website offers.
 In that case, you should avoid using more than seven menu entries in the navigation.
 The ideal number is between 5 and 7.
 You can add more in expanded drop-down menus.